MihaiOnSoftware/mihai-on-coding/pairing/pairing.md

 ### *Pair*ing misconceptions

-Here's a brief overview of some pairing misconceptions, a good resource is [Martin Fowler's blog post](https://www.martinfowler.com/bliki/PairProgrammingMisconceptions.html) on the topic.
+Here's a brief overview of some pairing misconceptions.
+Another good resource is [Martin Fowler's blog post](https://www.martinfowler.com/bliki/PairProgrammingMisconceptions.html) on the topic.

 #### Don't *pair* on rote code, only complex